onzfonz/comp227/src/content/5/en/part5d.md

 > **NB**: you may need to restart Cypress if you run into any issues.

-Running the test opens your browser and shows how the application behaves as the test is run:
+Running the test shows how the application behaves as the test is run:

 ![cypress showing automation of task test](../../images/5/32x.png)